Cheesy Walnut Lentil Baked Tacos

 • Prep ahead by making the filling in advance and storing it in the fridge.

-3. Add the onion, garlic, and bell pepper, and pulse until finely chopped.
+Prepare the filling: Pulse the walnuts in a food processor until roughly chopped.
+Add the onion, garlic, and bell pepper and pulse again until finely chopped.

-4. Heat olive oil in a large skillet over medium heat.
-Add the walnut-vegetable mixture and cook 4-5 minutes, until the vegetables are softened.
+Cook the mixture: Heat the olive oil in a large skillet over medium heat.
+Add the walnut mixture and cook for 4-5 minutes, until softened.
+Stir in the lentils and seasonings and cook until well combined.

-6. Lay the tortillas flat on a baking sheet.
-Spoon the walnut-lentil mixture onto half of each tortilla and top with cheese.
+Assemble the tacos: Arrange the tortillas on one or two baking sheets.
+Spoon the filling onto one half of each tortilla and sprinkle with cheese.

 FAQ